 FREQUENTLY ASKED QUESTIONS

-This is likely because you cooked the mixture on high heat or for too long.
-Please make sure you are only cooking on the lowest heat setting for just 1-2 minutes.
+However, if your sugar mixture actually crystallizes or seizes up, it is likely because you cooked the mixture on high heat or for too long.
+Please make sure you are only cooking on the lowest heat setting for just ~1-2 minutes.
 We don't want to caramelize the sugar, we are just facilitating the dissolving process.
 If in doubt, remove the butter from heat, and then whisk in the sugars.

-Either the cookie dough was too warm, or you chopped your chocolate too small.
-Don't worry, the cookies will still taste good
+Either the mixture was too warm, or you chopped your chocolate too small.
+Make sure the wet ingredients aren't hot before adding the dry.

 You can, but you won't get the luxurious, incredible cookies you're hoping for.
 Chocolate chips don't taste as good, and don't melt into puddles like chopped chocolate.
 I STRONGLY recommend using chopped chocolate.